Click to View Noncredit Courses

 Parking on Campus

-Students need to purchase a parking permit in order to park in any campus parking lot.
-You can purchase a semester-long parking permit online.
+Students need to get a parking permit in order to park in any campus parking lot.
+You can order a semester-long parking permit online.
 You can also get one in person at the Admissions & Records window in the Student Engagement Center.

 Q: When do the classes start and end?